How to successfully start a meeting

 Before the meeting

-Did you know that 60% of workers ?
+Did you know that 60% of workers do more prep for in-person meetings than virtual ones?
 Although common, this is a mistake!
 No matter the type of meeting, preparation is the key to success.
 Follow these tips to begin your meeting effectively.

 Define the objectives